compmem/smile/docs/smile_states.rst

 A :py:class:`~smile.state.Parallel` state is a state that has children, and runs those children in parallel of each other.
 That means they run at the same time.
 The key to a *Parallel* state is that it will not end unless all of its children have run their `.leave()` function.
-Once it has no more children running, it will schedule its own `.leave()` call, allowing the next state to run.
+Once it has no more children running, the current state will schedule its own `.leave()` call, allowing the next state to run.

 The exception to this rule is a parameter called *blocking*.
 It is a Boolean